 Backward Roll to Pushup Position

-The gymnast should perform the backward roll without placing the hands on the floor prior to rolling backward (0.30 deduction).
+Either a tucked or piked entry is acceptable into the backward roll.
+The gymnast should perform the roll without placing the hands on the floor prior to rolling backward (0.30 deduction).
 She should maintain straight arms (up to 0.30), and the hands should be placed no further than shoulder-width apart (0.10).
 If the fingers are interlocked, it is a 0.10 deduction.
 She should finish in a hollow body pushup position (0.20 for failure to show pushup position, up to 0.20 for body position errors).

 Other deductions on the backward roll are bent knees (up to 0.30), leg separation (up to 0.20), and lack of control at the finish.